Ryah/Rosie-Addon-Suite/README.md

 ## [Unreleased]

 - TODO: Make a TODO list.

 - TODO: [IN-PROGRESS] Add an "Add Item" button to add a blank item to any order for substitutions on orders with only alcohol or tobacco (Rosie Bug-Fix)

 - TODO: [ON-HOLD] Add enter key submit on adding substitutions.

+## [1.6] - 2021-03-22

+### Fixed

+- Fixed payment calculator filling "000000064" or showing adjustments when the first item has subs disabled and there is a substitution already on that item.
+Caused by code assuming the "Enable Subs" alert modal would always show up, causing the clickTargetButton function to try and click a button that doesn't exist.
+Now checks if the Enable Subs box appears or not.

 ## [1.592] - 2021-01-10